Mahmud0808/Iconify/README.md

   > [!NOTE]
   >
-  > If some or most of the customizations are still not working for Magisk users, you might need to disable `Unmount modules` option from magisk manager (if available) and/or follow step 1 of KernelSU users' installation steps.
+  > If some or most of the customizations are still not working for Magisk users, you might need to disable `Unmount modules` option from magisk manager (if available) and/or enable root permission for SystemUI.

-  ### Installation for KernelSU Users:​
+  ### Installation for KernelSU/APatch Users:​

   1. Flash [Magic Overlayfs](https://github.com/HuskyDG/magic_overlayfs/releases) module (to make read-only system read-write)